piyushsinghpasi/SVM-based-Hate-speech-detection/README.md

-# Implementing Hate Speech Detection
+# SVM based Hate Speech Detection

 *Platform* : Python Jupyter, Google Colab or VS Code.
 VS Code (version 1.59.0) was used to run the code.